jlmc/hibernate-tunings/README.md

 > A - query-pagination-using-window-functions, How to resolve the HHH000104: firstResult/maxResults specified with collection fetch; applying in memory!

 > B - Fix N + 1 probleam with  hibernate-enhance-plugin

+> C - override-generator-strategy: override the identity and sequence generation strategy